 International Relations

-Do you want to know more about global conflicts and the international system?
+Do you want to know more about global conflicts and how the international system work?
 Apply for International Relations if you want to learn how to understand the world better and learn more about global challenges.

 About

-In International Relations you study how the international system works politically, economically, and culturally as well as look at its historical evolvement.
-You learn about how different power relations emerge and change, and how various types of connections between (inter-)state and non-state actors affect the global order.
+In International Relations you study how the international system works politically, economically, and culturally as well as look at its historical evolution.
+You learn about changing power relations in the international system, and the ways in which connections between state and non-state actors contribute to the global order.

-Problems and challenges surrounding conflict and security are also central in International Relations.
+Problems and challenges surrounding conflict and security are also central to the study of International Relations.
 You look closer at military threats from states, international terrorism, diffusion of nuclear weapons, global environmental threats, and the construction of various discourses of ‘security’ and ‘threats’ by various actors.
+The dynamics of the global political economy are also central, where you study the driving forces of globalization, power, and interdependence within global economic relations.

 After graduation